JKorf/Bybit.Net/README.md

 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 Feel free to join for discussion and/or questions around the CryptoExchange.Net and implementation libraries.

 ## Release notes
+* Version 1.2.0 - 11 Oct 2022
+    * Added support for all Spot API versions (rest V1 and V3, socket V1, V2 and V3)
+    * Fix for Usd perpetual futures conditional order parsing
+    * Upped the expiration time for websocket authentication

 * Version 1.1.2 - 28 Sep 2022
     * Fixed SubscribeToTickerUpdatesAsync OpenInterest value parsing
     * Added missing ReduceOnly field to BybitConditionalOrder model